 Electric generators are ideal if you only plan to use your boat occasionally or if you don’t need a lot of power while out on the water.
 These generators are small and portable, and they can easily be stored in your boat.

-Use Solar Panels
+Use Solar Panels to keep boat battery charged

 The last way to keep your boat battery charged while out on the water is to use solar panels.
 Solar panels are designed to provide a steady stream of power to your boat while out on the water, and they are becoming more popular due to their low cost and ease of installation.